3rd Degree Black Belt

 A month after graduating college, he opened WMA in January 2008 at 128 Phelps St in Oneida.

 In 2012, he expanded the dojo’s teaching roster, signing on Carlton Elijah and Michael Morse to teach Capoeira and Kettlebells, respectively.
 He also worked with local schools and developed an annual self-defense program that continues to be taught throughout Central New York.
-This introductory seminar has been adapted to also benefit women's groups and individuals in high-risk occupations.
+This introductory seminar became the framework for the school’s DARC curriculum.

 He was awarded his black belt in Japanese sword in 2014 by Mr. Woodcock, and later that same year, launched WMA’s online curriculum.

-The dojo moved to Sherrill in 2017, and Sensei began teaching karate at the city’s annual morning programs.
+The dojo moved to Sherrill in 2017, and Sensei began teaching karate at the city’s annual morning program.

-Despite WMA students routinely scoring high in tournaments and tests, Sensei continues to increase his knowledge and discover ways to improve the school and its curriculum.
+Despite WMA students routinely scoring high in tournaments and tests, Heath continues to increase his knowledge and discover ways to improve the school and its programs.

 William "Speedbag Cory" Anno

 He introduced himself to WMA in 2011, offering to teach speed bag lessons.
-He has since helped Sensei develop the dojo’s kickboxing and core fitness curriculum, found new students, and donated equipment.
+He helped Sensei Waterman develop the dojo’s kickboxing and core fitness programs, found new students, and donated equipment whenever needed.

 He continues to be a strong supporter of the dojo to present day.